 Welcome to Stowe!
-If you’ve never been here before, you have an abundance of pleasant options before you – like which of the 50+ restaurants in town you should visit.
-We know that taking a skiing/snowboarding vacation with friends or family can take some planning, and this guide should help you get organized.
+From skiing and snowboarding, to golf, hiking, mountain biking, shopping and rejuvenating at the spa, you have an abundance of pleasant options before you – like which of the more than 50 restaurants in town you should visit.
+We know that taking a Vermont vacation with friends or family can take some planning, and this guide will help you get organized.

-Whether you’re interested in fine wine or big air (or both), Stowe delivers.
-It’s a multi-dimensional community with many interesting personalities and things to do.
-Stowe has a dynamic freestyle scene.
+Whether you’re interested in fine wine, a culinary adventure, perfectly groomed runs or fresh powder, Stowe delivers.
+It’s a multi-dimensional community with many interesting personalities and things to do, including a dynamic freestyle scene.
 Our e-newsletter offers year-round updates and information on what is happening on the mountain and around the Stowe Community.
 And you can sign up here on the site to have the weekly newsletter sent directly to you via email.

-Finding your home away from home is pretty easy with just a little bit of web surfing.
-If you’d like to stay slopeside, The Inn at the Mountain and Condominiums or the new Stowe Mountain Lodge are two great options.
-If you’d like to explore other options around town – from cozy B&Bs to full-service hotels with spas – check out the Stowe Area Association lodging guide.
+Finding your home away from home is pretty easy with just a bit of web surfing.
+If you prefer slope-side accommodations, The Inn at the Mountain and Condominiums or the new Stowe Mountain Lodge offers two great options.
+We also invite you to explore other options around town – from cozy B&Bs to full-service hotels with spas offered through the Stowe Area Association lodging guide.

 Getting to Stowe is easy, and you’ll enjoy an extraordinary landscape on the way.
-This way to directions.
 Once here, a car is convenient but not entirely necessary.
-The Mountain Road Shuttle is FREE in winter and runs regularly between Stowe village and the resort, with abundant stops along the way.
+The Mountain Road Shuttle is FREE in winter and runs regularly between Stowe Village and Stowe Mountain Resort, with abundant stops along the way.
 Looking for a ride all your own?
 Call Peg’s Pick Up at 802-253-9490.